 Access to one or more drugs in select therapeutic categories may be excluded (not covered) if the drug(s) has no clinical advantage over other Generic Drug(s) and Brand-Name Drug(s) in the same therapeutic category.

 Drugs considered to have no clinical advantage that may be excluded include any products that:

-Contain one or more active ingredients that is a modified version of and therapeutically equivalent to another covered prescription drug or in an over-the-counter drug.
+- Contain one or more active ingredients which is a modified version of and therapeutically equivalent to another covered prescription drug or in an over-the-counter drug.

 Please refer to the Exclusions and Limitations section of the Certificate for a list of drugs not covered by The Empire Plan Prescription Drug Program.

 Periodically, the Program may offer enrollees taking certain prescription medications covered under the benefit design an instant rebate of the copayment for that particular prescription drug.